KincsesBence/capacitor-exact-alarm/README.md

 #### cancelAlarm

-Payload for canceling an alarm.
+Payload to cancel an alarm.

 | Prop          | Type                |
 | ------------- | ------------------- |